 The most notable difference in Prince William County after the war was the rise to prominence of the town that grew at the former railroad junction of Manassas in the west-central part of the county (Evans 1989:48).
 Early railroad systems began appearing in northern Virginia before the Civil War (Evans 1989:47), but the full value was not realized until Confederate and Union leadership placed strategic value on the control of the rail lines within and leaving the county.
+Within Prince William County, for example, the O&A Railroad, constructed in this area between 1850 and 1860, was frequently destroyed during the Civil War (see previous discussion of Battle of Bristoe Station for one instance).
 In particular to the project area, the MGRR and Thoroughfare-Haymarket Turnpike (current Route 55) were heavily trafficked during the Civil War (Peckler and Moss 2022).
+During this period, the O&A merged with the MGRR to become the Orange, Alexandria and Manassas Railroad.
 Manassas grew as a railroad terminal, shipping goods to the Shenandoah Valley in the west and to the growing urban centers of Alexandria, Virginia, and Washington, D.C., in the east.
 Manassas was chartered as a town by the state legislature in 1873 and became the county seat in 1892 (Mulvaney 2003:13-18).